ArthurDanjou/artsite/content/home/en.md

 description: I'm Arthur, a Mathematics lover and IA enthusiast.
 I'm currently studying at the University of Paris-Saclay.
 I'm passionate about Mathematics, Computer Science, and Artificial Intelligence.
 ---

-Hey, I'm Arthur Danjou, a mathematics student at the Paris-Saclay Faculty of Science in France.
+Hey, I'm Arthur Danjou, a Mathematics student in Statistics at the Paris-Dauphine University in France.

 With a :hover-text{hover="Technology is evolving far too quickly 🤯" position="top" text="deep understanding"} of
 emerging technologies, I'm at the heart of a rapidly expanding field.
 My background in :hover-text{hover="Maths is my